-Data collected one year after graduation for Goucher College's Class of 2014 (based on 217 out of 277 graduates) show*:
+Data collected one year after graduation for Goucher College's Class of 2015 (based on 267 out of 308 graduates, 87 percent of the class) show:

-Goucher's unique liberal arts curriculum promotes a broad education over narrow career training.
+Goucher's unique liberal arts curriculum promotes prepares students for the jobs of the future.
 A Goucher education gives graduates a wide range of professional options and increased ability to take advantage of new opportunities in developing fields.

 While at Goucher, our students enjoy outstanding internship opportunities.
 Because all our students study abroad before graduating, their transformative personal experiences abroad give them an advantage when applying to graduate schools and for jobs.